aralroca/aralroca.com/posts/spa-navigation.md

 If we look at the Network tab, refreshing the home page already downloads the foo page, so that navigating to it is instantaneous without showing the suspense.

-## 10. Pros and Cons of Using HTML Streaming for Web Navigation
+## 10. Pros and Cons of Using Diff DOM Streaming for Web Navigation

 ### Pros:

 1. **State Maintenance:** The implementation allows for maintaining the state of web components during navigation, enhancing user experience by avoiding data loss.

-2. **Load Optimization:** Utilizing HTML Streaming can significantly improve page load times by streaming and updating only the elements that have changed, rather than reloading the entire page.
+2. **Load Optimization:** Utilizing Diff DOM Streaming can significantly improve page load times by streaming and updating only the elements that have changed, rather than reloading the entire page.
 This avoids reloading a lot of resources.

 3. **Smooth Transitions:** Integration with the View Transition API enables adding animated transitions between different page states, improving aesthetics and the feeling of fluidity in the application.